-This symbol was first used in mathematical studies by John Wallis, in the year of 1655 to represent when certain elements have no limit.
-Wallos was apparently inspired by the Greek symbol of the uróboros.
+This symbol was first used in mathematical studies by John Wallis in the year of 1655, to represent when certain elements have no limit.
+Wallis was apparently inspired by the Greek symbol of the ouroboros.

-Indeed, the infinity symbol is believed to be related to the ancient Greek symbol of the uróboros, in which a snake-shaped animal or features, such as a dragon, bites its tail.
+Indeed, the infinity symbol is believed to be related to the ancient Greek symbol of the Ouroboros, in which a snake-shaped animal or creature, such as a dragon, bites its tail.
 The image is associated with the eternal return, with the cycles that repeat and last forever.
 It represents, then, a conception of life as an infinite, although not linear, phenomenon.
 It is not strange, therefore, to see the infinity symbol represented as a coiled serpent in the shape of ∞